Health Care

 Telehealth

 Telehealth has been instrumental in allowing patients to continue receiving the care they need during the coronavirus pandemic without having to visit a health professional in person.
-The public health emergency has amplified the need to expand telehealth opportunities.
-Boozman has called on the nation’s top health care agencies to make permanent the temporary telehealth mental health services Congress approved in the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law in March 2020.
-A provision based on this call to action was included in the coronavirus relief legislation signed into law in December 2020.
+The public health emergency only amplified the need to expand telehealth opportunities.
+Boozman has called for the permanent extension of expanded telehealth services that were implemented during the COVID-19 pandemic through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-This law also included a Boozman-supported provision of $250 million for the Federal Communications Commission’s (FCC) telehealth program created in the CARES Act to help health providers purchase telemedicine equipment and launch telehealth and remote patient monitoring services.
+This law also included a Boozman-supported provision of $250 million for the Federal Communications Commission’s (FCC) telehealth program to help health providers purchase telemedicine equipment and launch telehealth and remote patient monitoring services.

 Physician Medicare Payments

 Boozman secured protections to seniors’ health care access with the prevention of Medicare physician payments cuts.
 He authored legislation to block the Centers for Medicare and Medicaid Services’ (CMS) planned physician payment cuts scheduled to begin January 1, 2021.
-A provision based on his bipartisan legislation was included in the coronavirus relief legislation signed into law by President Trump in December 2020.
+He also successfully pushed for inclusion of language to address further planned cuts in 2024.

 Opioid Abuse and Addiction Prevention

 Boozman has championed legislation to combat the opioid epidemic.
 He supported the Comprehensive Addiction and Recovery Act signed into law by President Obama in 2016.
 The law expands prevention efforts, increases access to treatment and promotes recovery.
-Boozman continued his work to fight prescription drug abuse when he voted for the21st Century Cures Act which became law in 2016 as well and included a provision that authorizes the opioid grant program.
-Boozman has helped secure millions of dollars for Arkansas through this program.
-Additionally, Boozman has successfully advocated for investments to assist Arkansas in combatting this epidemic through various grant programs.
+Boozman continued his work to fight prescription drug abuse when he voted for the 21st Century Cures Act which became law in 2016 as well and included a provision that authorizes the opioid grant program, through which he has helped secure millions of dollars for Arkansas.
+Additionally, Boozman has successfully advocated for investments to assist Arkansas in combating this epidemic through various grant programs and is a strong supporter of treatment courts, an alternative to jail while rehabilitating individuals with drug and substance abuse problems through a strenuous treatment program.

 Investing in the Next Generation of Physicians

 By introducing bipartisan legislation that would gradually lift the caps on Medicare-supported doctor training slots, Boozman is helping Arkansas prepare to meet the future health care needs of residents by addressing the predicted shortage of future primary care and specialty physicians.
-A provision based on the legislation he championed was included in the legislative package signed into law by President Trump in December 2020.
+A provision based on the legislation he championed was included in the legislative package signed into law in December 2020.
+He continues to build on this momentum by championing legislation to expand training opportunities and incentivize doctors to practice in rural and underserved communities.

 Research and Development for Treatment and Cures